iodigital-com/io-technology/data/blog/sse.md

 ## Wrap-up

 Classic HTTP connections are closed after the response is sent.
 To get updated data the client can request new data over and over again (polling) or by setting up a special WebSocket connection.
 WebSockets are bi-directional but not based on HTTP.
+Setting up WebSockets and implementing the server part is complex relative to HTTP.
+Luckily libraries are available for both client and server but they come at the cost of additional bytes and possible security issues.
 Server-sent events (SSE) are HTTP connections using the `text/event-stream` mimetype that do not close.
 Servers can send messages when needed but SSE does not allow for client-to-server communication.
+You can however always send a new request to incorporate bi-directional communication but this has more overhead compared to WebSockets.